-Our restoration programme includes reinstating the garden paths to their original layout and dimensions.
+Our restoration programme includes reinstating the garden paths to their original layout and dimensions, which is kindly sponsored by Bord Bia.
 The surrounding brick and stone walls will be repaired using traditional techniques and materials.
 We still have curved glass from the nineteenth century which will be used when restoring the curvilinear glasshouse.

 Members and friends who so admired our wild flower circle in previous years will be delighted to hear that another beautiful circle is in prospect.

 Our hornbeam hedge sown in autumn 2014 is growing well and the shape of the Pleasure Garden is beginning to emerge.

 Finally, in the RHSI spirit of respect for the past allied to a strong vision for the future, we draw the attention of visitors to our sweet pea border.
 Yes, the trellis does seem to be particularly sturdy and well made.
 It’s the original Victorian sweet pea trellis found here and there around the garden, patched together by clever RHSI fingers and once again carrying its summer crop of colour and scent this year.

 Please come visit us on any of our working days.
 Better still, stay and work with us.